 Specific Guidance

 For the inspection of this requirement, the inspector(s) should ensure that computers used to process SGI that are not located within an approved security storage container have removable storage medium that contain bootable operating systems and software application programs.
-Data may be saved on the removable storage medium used to
+Data may be saved on the removable storage medium used to boot the operating system or a different removable storage medium.

 Verify that the licensee locks removable storage mediums from SGI computers in a security storage container when not in use.
 (10 CFR 73.22(g)(2))